Mental health professionals: Many factors in school violence, a modern 'American' cultural problem

 Ayers is also in favor of more mental health resources throughout society.

-Having those resources available is very important to be able to treat these issues, Ayers added.
+Having those resources available is important to be able to treat these issues, Ayers added.

 “We now live in a culture in which having more than 100 school shootings in a year is the norm,” Watt said.
 “Although I have many concerns about this, as a clinical psychologist, one of my biggest concerns is the short-term and long-term impact this has on the mental states of America’s students.